Substitution Principle and semidirect products: The Substitution Principle

 We now formalize this concept of substitution.
 Throughout this section we fix a context~$\x$ and a variable~$x$ which does not belong to~$\x$.
 Moreover, $\Gamma$ will be a fixed class of sentences and $\Delta \subseteq \log \cQ A{\x x}\cN$ a finite Boolean subalgebra.
 We regard the set of atoms of $\Delta$ as a finite alphabet, and in order to emphasize both the fact that it is an alphabet and the fact that it is determined by~$\Delta$, we will denote it by~$C_{\Delta}$.
 On the other hand, when we wish to view an element $c$ of $C_{\Delta}$ as a formula of $\Delta$, we will write~$\phi_c$ instead of~$c$. \begin{definition} The \emph{$\Gamma$-substitution given by $\Delta$ (with respect to the variable $x$)} is the map

-sending a sentence to the formula in context~$\x$ obtained by substituting for any occurrence of a letter predicate $\tP_c(z)$, the formula $\phi_c[x/z]$ (that is, the formula obtained by substituting $z$ for $x$ in the formula $\phi_c\in \At(\Delta)$).
-Note that here we assume (without loss of generality) that things have been arranged so that the variables occurring in $\psi \in \Gamma(C_\Delta)$, such as $z$, do not occur in the formulas of $\Delta$.
+sending a sentence to the formula in context~$\x$ obtained by substituting for each occurrence of a letter predicate $\tP_c(z)$, the formula $\phi_c[x/z]$ (that is, the formula obtained by substituting $z$ for $x$ in the formula $\phi_c\in \At(\Delta)$).
+Note that here we assume (without loss of generality) that the variables occurring in $\psi \in \Gamma(C_\Delta)$, such as $z$, do not occur in the formulas of $\Delta$.
 When~$\Gamma$ is clear from the context, as will very often be the case, we will simply write~$\sigma_\Delta$ instead of~$\sigma_{\Gamma, \Delta}$. \end{definition}

 Since the only constraints on the interpretation of letters in a word are given by the properties~\ref{item:A1} and~\ref{item:A2}, it follows by a simple structural induction that $\sigma_{\Delta}$ is a homomorphism of Boolean algebras.
 We denote the image of this homomorphism by~$\Gamma \vcirc \Delta$.
 In the sequel we will consider $\sigma_\Delta$ as denoting the co-restriction of the substitution to its image, that is,